tomtomdurrant/apprenticeship/bootcamp-7/Bootcamp 7 - Testing Pyramid.md

 e.g. mocking a Date function - the implementation might change at some point in the future.

+You can create a class which inherits from the class under test and then override the specific method under test.
+This is the foundation for all mock frameworks.

 #### What you should do

 Create a seam/wrapper object that you can control so you can mock it.